leolost2605/SBAid/README.md

 - python-sortedcontainers

 From now on everything should be done using msys.
-Most importantly you should use the msys ucrt python and not another python installation from somewhere else on your machine.
+Most importantly, you should use the msys ucrt python and not another python installation from somewhere else on your machine.

-Then you can clone SBAid preferably via the msys git somewhere into your msys home folder.
+Then, you can clone SBAid preferably via the msys git somewhere into your msys home folder.

-Now navigate into your SBAid folder and setup a python virtual environment.
+Now, navigate into your SBAid folder and setup a python virtual environment.

 ```